distributedsystems-6381/assignment3/README.md

      ```
      python3 subscriber_app.py broker "10.0.0.1:2181" "topic1"
      ```

-_**NOTES**_
-   - By default, the publisher app publishes messages to 2 topics
-   - Temperature (temp) and humidity by calling the method `publish(topic, message)` via the publisher middleware API
-   - To publish the data to any other topics, please include the additional topic parameter, and there will be rnadom data between 100 and 200 will be published for these topics.
-   - The subscriber registers the topics via the subscriber middleware API and uses a callback method to receive the data for the registered topics
-   - When the subscriber middleware receives topic data from the publisher related to the subscriber's registered topics, it passes the data to subscriber app by calling the registered callback function

-***Test Scenarios for Direct Implementation:***
+     ```
+     Note: Notice that now there will be 2 active broker becuse topic1 is published and subscribed by > 1 publishers and subscribers
+     ```
+  1. Terminate publisher and/or subscriber by pressing Ctrl+C:
+     ```
+     Note: Notice that the second instance of the broker will be deactivated
+     ```

+***Ownership strength scenario***
+- Run load balancer
+- Run at leasr 1 broker
-- Start one publisher publishing "topic1" and "topic2"
+- Start one publisher publishing "topic1"
-- Run two instances of the lamebroker process
+- Start another publisher publishing "topic1"
-- Start a subscriber listening for "topic2"
+- Start a subscriber listening for "topic1"
+    ```
+    Note: please notice that the subscriber will receive messages from the publisher having higher ownership strenth i.e the one who started publishing topic1 earlier
+    ```
+***Ownership strength scenario***
+- Run load balancer
+- Run at leasr 1 broker
-- Start another publisher publishing "topic2", lamebroker will refresh the list of publishers
+- Start one publisher publishing "topic1:10" (note: 10 is the history QoS samples)
-- Kill one broker process by keyboard interrupt e.g. "Ctrl + C", the second broker will resume the role of the leader
-- The subscriber will be notified of the broker change and will refresh the publishers from the new broker
-- Stop all brokers, the subscriber will be notified of no brokers in the system and will shut down

-***Test Scenarios for Broker Implementation:***
-- Start two brokers, the broker with minimum sequence node will become the leader
-- Run two instances of the publishers publishing "topic1" and "topic2"
-- Start a subscriber listening for "topic2"
+- Start a subscriber listening for "topic1:20"
-- Stop the current leader broker process, the second broker will become the leader
-- The topic publishers and subscribers will be notified of the broker change and will reconnect to the new broker node and start receiving the topics			-
-- Stop all brokers, the subscriber will shut down with the message there's no broker in the system
+    ```
+    Note: please notice that the subscriber doesn't receive the messages
+    ```
+- Stop the subscriber and start again subscribing "topic1:10"
+    ```
+    Note: please notice that the subscriber starts receving the messages now
+    ```
 ***Logging and Graph:***
    Running subscriber app generates a comma seperated log text file at the root of the project containing publisher_ip, subscriber_ip, message_id and time taken in milliseconds to receive the message from publisher.
 The graph and it's test data for the above test scenarios are located in the folder /perf-data-graphs